theGreenJedi/archive_machine_learning/reinforcement_learning/Breakout_Game/README.md

    * For Q learning, we use a scalar representation, i.e., s=0,…,6^5−1, where s=0 means no bricks and s=6^5−1means all bricks are present.
 A vector representation can be converted to an equivalent scalar representation by using the function “scalar_state” in “project2_state_representation.py”.

 ### DQN breakout1
+The neural network has only one layer, but it can learn to play optimally with only **10** episodes.
+It is possible for such a simple neural network to produce an optimal policy.

+### DQN breakout2
+The neural network still has only one layer.
+It takes about **5,000 ~ 10,000** episodes to train the network.
+More episodes are needed than breakout1 since this game is more complicated.

+### DQN breakout3
+The neural network still has only one layer.
+It now takes about **20,000** episodes to train the network.

+## Code details of Deep Q network

 ### Acknowledgment